 The capital works program prioritises projects based on asset condition, risk, community need and other opportunities as they arise with other entities.
-Over shorter periods, some areas of the LGA may require more capital works than others to reflect short term needs and opportunities.
+Over shorter periods, some areas of the local government area may require more capital works than others to reflect short term needs and opportunities.